 - Provide any original titles that were or are attached to the vehicle.

-- Pay the application processing fee of $1 and mail all of the information to the address on the form.
+- Pay the application processing fee and mail all of the information to the address on the form.

 Once you are assigned a VIN, you can begin the standard registration process.

 Note: If you apply for a VIN for a homemade trailer, you will need to provide the department with all of the above information and also supply the weight of the vehicle.Other Topics in This Section